zaiste/zaiste.net/content/programming/flutter/howtos/howto-use-local-storage-flutter.md

 +++
+title = "How To Use Local Storage in Flutter"
 +++

-# How To Use Local Storage in Flutter

 ## Use the `shared_preferences` Plugin